-How to Make Money with Your Music on YouTube
+How to Earn ASCAP Royalties for Your Music on YouTube

-Digital has transformed the way we listen to music.
-These days it’s more important than ever to have your music available on YouTube.
-Ever wondered whether ASCAP pays royalties for YouTube performances?
-The good news is YES, we do.
-Even better: ASCAP royalties are just one of two income streams available when your music is played on YouTube.
-Let’s take a closer look at these two revenue streams and the steps you should take to get paid.
+Digital has transformed the way we listen to music, and it’s more important than ever to have your music available on YouTube.
+Fortunately, ASCAP can pay royalties for many different types of YouTube performances.
+Let’s take a look at how ASCAP royalties work for YouTube performances, and the steps you should take to get paid.

 YouTube's Content ID System

-There are literally billions of videos on YouTube, with more uploaded every second.
-Locating your performances can be like finding a few needles in a massive digital haystack.
+There are literally billions of videos on YouTube, with 300 hours of new videos uploaded every minute.
+Locating performances can be like finding a few needles in a massive digital haystack.
 To make the search a little easier, YouTube uses a detection system called Content ID.